|Tim Roufs||extended search|

 "gii-zji-shày-nàhn.
 That mean's George.
 You might have another one, jii-shay.
 Your uncle is jii-sha."

-Years ago, years ago, I was at a Midewiwin ceremony in Ball Club.
-George Wakefield was pretty young then.
-Ed Wilson, Alan's Dad, used to be good at it too.
+Years ago, years ago, I was at a Midewiwin ceremony in Ball Club with George Wakefield.
+He was pretty young then.
+Ed Wilson, Alan's dad, used to be good at it too.

-Those people in the store were there because they didn't have to go to the meeting.
+Those people in the store were there, in the store, because they didn't have to go to the meeting.
 Some of the people didn't go up to the ceremony because they already had enough people up at the house.
-Just the old people, more or less, go to the ceremonies nowadays.
+Just the old people, more or less, go to the ceremonies now-a-days.
 But later on we saw that there were a lot of young people in the ceremony up there in Inger!
 But they were children.
 The father and mother were with them.
 And they knew how to dance.
 They knew what to do.
 "Well, it's a small room," they probably thought.
 It wasn't, but they feared it was a small room.

 That's what I was thinking.